 Many elderly people want to use Social Security for their retirement savings and income, but it may not be enough to live comfortably, depending on your location and expenses.

-According to a new study, 40% of senior Americans live only on Social Security income after retiring.
-If you're approaching retirement and intend to rely solely on Social Security, you must have a strategy in place.
+According to the latest data from the Social Security Administration, more than 50% of seniors age 65 and above rely on Social Security for more than half of their monthly income.
+If you're approaching retirement and intend to rely solely on social security benefits, you must have a strategy in place.

 A recent study proved that living solely on Social Security is not a viable option for seniors.
 As the executive director of the National Institute for Retirement Security (NIRS) explains, the United States is on a 'treacherous path' with its proposals to reduce pensions and cut Social Security benefits for the elderly.